-Donegal County Council have offered 10 Tory Island families homes on the mainland in Falcarragh, but some islanders fear this move will spell the beginning of the end for life on the island.
+Tory Island families offered homes on the mainland but some fear this is the beginning of the end for island life.

 Following a period of great hardship in 1974, a number of Tory Island families applied for council houses on the mainland.
 Now 10 families have been offered houses and if these 51 people leave, Tory will lose 25 per cent of its population.